1992 Summer Paralympics: Host city selection

 During the Olympic bid process, Barcelona demonstrated itself to be open and motivated to host the Paralympic Games and, unlike previous host cities, the bidding Committee managed to establish good relations with the then International Coordination Committee (ICC).
 Shortly after the selection of the Olympic host city in September 1986, negotiations with the ICC began under the mediation of Juan Antonio Samaranch.

-In an innovative and risky way, Barcelona was presenting an adapted version of its Olympic project in which for the first time in history, the Olympic and Paralympic Games would be managed, planned and executed by the same people without any type of differentiation.
-Furthermore, unlike Seoul, Paralympic athletes would have the same conditions and opportunities as their Olympic counterparts.
+Barcelona presented a version of its Olympic project in which the Olympic and Paralympic Games were managed, planned, and executed by a single organizational body.
+Unlike the games in Seoul, Paralympic athletes were provided with the same conditions as Olympic participants.
+This included competing in the same planned venues, which incorporated accessibility standards of the time, and receiving access to the same village and organizational services.

-This involved the fact that the athletes would compete in the same venues that were already in planning with the maximum accessibility factors in force at the time, they would also have access to the same Olympic village and all the services and actions by the organizers.